Kelly Gale Leaves Little To Imagination In Skimpy Black Bikini

-Fashion supermodel Kelly Gale made the workday a little more bearable on Friday, September 18, after she shared a tantalizing new video of her bikini-clad self with her 1.4 million Instagram followers.
+Fashion supermodel Kelly Gale made the workday a little more bearable on Friday, September 18, when she shared a tantalizing new video of her bikini-clad self with her 1.4 million Instagram followers.

 The 24-year-old Victoria’s Secret model, who is of Australian and Indian descent, was recorded at the beach, as she stood knee-deep in the ocean.

-The clip began with the model standing up straight as her back faced the camera.
-She then grabbed on her locks with both hands and rotated her head back to share a smoldering look with the camera’s lens.
+The clip began with the model standing up straight with her back toward the camera.
+She grabbed her hair with both hands and rotated her head back to share a smoldering look with the camera’s lens.
 At the end of the video, she placed her hands on her knees and squatted down, lowering her booty partly into the ocean.

-When the model’s facial expression was visible, it consisted of a pout that gave off a sultry vibe.
-Her long raven hair was in waves as it dripped wet with water — a look she has frequently rocked in the past when shooting on a beach.
+When the model’s facial expression was visible, she pouted and gave off a sultry vibe.
+Her long raven hair was wavy as it dripped wet with water, a look she frequently rocks when shooting on a beach.

-Kelly sported a black bikini top that was not entirely visible from the front, but featured two thin straps that went over her shoulders and down her back.
-Kelly teamed the swimsuit bra with a pair of matching thong bottoms that put her pert derriere on display, much to the enjoyment of fans.
+Kelly sported a black bikini top featuring two thin straps that went over her shoulders and down her back.
+Kelly teamed the swimsuit with a pair of matching, thong bottoms that put her pert derriere on display, much to the enjoyment of her fans.

 The stunner accessorized the beachside look with a pair of small hoop earrings, and a bracelet on each wrist.

-In the caption, Kelly indicated that the video was shot during sunset, which was evident as the sky was filled with hues of gray, light orange, and pink behind her.
+In the caption, Kelly indicated that the video was shot at sundown, which was evident as the sky behind her was filled with hues of gray, light orange, and pink.

 Kelly’s sizzling footage received more than 27,000 views and over 10,000 likes during the first hour after it went live on her feed.
-Dozens of admirers also inundated the comments section with compliments and praise about her figure, her stunning looks, and her scanty bathing suit.
+Dozens of admirers inundated the comments section with compliments and praise about her figure, her stunning looks, and her scanty bikini.

 “So beautiful!
 Perfection!
 You’re the epitome of a gorgeous goddess,” one Instagram user commented.